TritonDataCenter/rfd/rfd/0002/README.md

 the unix driver (which we'll not support) by default and writing to the host's syslog socket.
 It is also why they support a journald driver which writes to systemd's journald in the host.
 We'll also not have that.

+# Triton Background

+This section includes some details that people were confused about in the first draft.

+## What is ZFD?
+(From Jerry)

+The zfd devs are streams driver instances and the general idea here is that dockerinit will setup the app in the zone so that stdin/out/err are hooked up properly to one or more zfd devices.
+This will vary based on how docker is being used and if the app is being run interactively or not.
+The streams are used to get stdio from the app out to the GZ and into zlogin.

+The new support adds 1 or 2 additional zfd devices into the zone and dockerinit can issue an ioctl which will cause the stdout/stderr from the app (via the original zfd devices) to tee into the new zfd devices.
+This is done internally as a streams multiplexer.

+Because this is streams there is some queueing/buffering that we get.
+The default queue size is 2k, which we could tweak, and because there can be various streams modules pushed onto the stream we can get multiple spots where queueing occurs.

+What I currently have in zfd is that I chose not to block the app's execution if the log stream gets full (which could happen if the logging process is slow or stuck).
+Thus the app will continue to run and if the log process resumes or catches up, then it will start getting any new stdout/err msgs that get queued onto the log stream.
+Intermediate stdout/stderr msgs are dropped.

+If the log process is not running for any reason, then the log stream is not open and nothing goes into that stream.
+Any stdout/err is thus not logged.

+I could explore stopping the primary stdout/err streams if the log stream gets full, but that will presumably stop the app from executing.
+We just need to settle on the behavior we want to see here.

 # How will it work for Triton?